sreenathkoyyam/React-Redux-Starter-Kit/README.md

 ### `npm test`

-Launches the test runner in the interactive watch mode.<br>
-See the section about [running tests]() for more information.
+See the section about running tests